decretist/Dissertation/Conclusion/conclusion.markdown

 I perceived to be an insufficient evidentiary basis for the debate over whether the *dicta* had one or two authors.
-However, it became clear at a very early stage of the project that the case statements, or *themata*, were instead written by a single author (Gratian 0) whose words appear nowhere else in the *Decretum*.
+However, it became clear at a very early stage of the project that the case statements, or *themata*, were instead written by a single author---Gratian 0---whose words appear nowhere else in the *Decretum*.

 Contrary to expectation, none of the stylometric evidence produced at